 Instructing Our Forensic Accounting Services

-If you would like to find out more about how we can assist you in your legal case throughout forensic accounting expert witness service please call us on 01865 587865, email us or request a call by completing our online form.
-We will arrange a time for you to speak to our forensic accounting expert witness who will listen to the details of your case and advise on the best way forward.
+If you would like to instruct our highly specialised Forensic Accountant, Mr Barry Minnery or if you would like to find out more about how we can assist you in your legal case please call us on 01865 587865, email us or request a call by completing our online form.

 Should you choose to engage our services our forensic accounting expert witness will need as much information as possible, including, but not limited to: